MicGuard

 --set mic "${mic[@]}" \

---subscribe mic mic_clicked mic_status_changed mic_app_terminated mouse.exited mouse.exited.global
+--subscribe mic mic_status_changed mic_app_terminated mouse.exited mouse.exited.global

 # mic.shield item (left of mic — shield icon only)